kwaldenphd/python-anaconda/lab-procedure.md

 print(patterns)
 ```

-<blockquote>QI: Either include a snippet of your version of this program in your notebook and explain your code, AND/OR explain how the example version of this program works.</blockquote>
+<blockquote>QJ: Either include a snippet of your version of this program in your notebook and explain your code, AND/OR explain how the example version of this program works.</blockquote>

 71. Python also allows us to return the minimum value, maximum value, and sum of the numbers in a list.
 ```Python